Pat Roberts: Social issues

 Roberts is anti-abortion, opposes same-sex marriage, and denied Americans the right to know about GMO foods as part of Public Law 114-214.

 Healthcare and Obamacare

-Roberts opposed President Barack Obama's health reform legislation; he voted against the Patient Protection and Affordable Care Act in December 2009, and he voted against the Health Care and Education Reconciliation Act of 2010.
+Roberts opposed President Barack Obama's health reform legislation; he voted against the Affordable Care Act in December 2009, and he voted against the Health Care and Education Reconciliation Act of 2010.

 In September 2017, Roberts supported the Graham-Cassidy healthcare bill.
 When interviewed about why he supported it, Roberts repeatedly refused to say why he thought the bill was good, and avoided speaking about the bill's policy contents.
 Instead, he said he supported the bill because it was the last best chance to repeal Obamacare.

 GMO foods law

 Roberts introduced a biotech labeling and GMO foods bill on February 19, 2016.
 The bill aims to establish a standardized voluntary labeling plan that would block the state of Vermont from enacting its mandatory genetic engineering labeling law on July 1 of that year.
 In addition it seeks to promote "consumer acceptance of agricultural biotechnology".
 The Roberts GMO bill was supported by the Grocery Manufacturers of America, the Food & Agriculture, Biotechnology Innovation Organization, the American Bakers Association, the International Dairy Foods Association, and the Snack Food Association amongst others in the face of the opposition for more than a decade of more than 90% of the public.
 It was noted that the World Health Organization, the American Medical Association, the National Academy of Sciences and "the concerted advocacy of 107 concerned Nobel laureates" all were in favour of GMO foods.
 The fait accompli fallacy was used by a writer for National Geographic to conclude her article in favour of the Roberts bill, whereas labeling of GMO food is mandated in at least 64 countries, including most European countries, China, Russia, Japan, Brazil, South Africa, and Australia.

 The bill was engrossed into Public Law 114-214.
 At the time, Vermont governor Peter Shumlin said that "For a Republican-controlled Congress that continually argues for states’ rights to act to take away Vermonters’ right to know what is in their food is the height of hypocrisy and a sad statement on the power of special interests in Congress."
 An environmental advocacy organization said that "the food lobby spent over $100 million in the fight to block GMO labeling in 2015".

 President Obama signed the bill into law on July 29, 2016.